CelliesProjects/eStreamPlayer32/README.md

 # eStreamPlayer32
-An esp32 app to play webstreams and music from a lamp server.
+An web-based esp32 playlist app to play webstreams and music from a lamp server.
 Based on ESP32-audioI2S, ESPAsyncWebServer and Reconnecting WebSocket.
 Plays MP3, icy and AAC streams.
 WIP.

 ![interface](img/interface.png)
 ![screenshot](img/screenshot.png)